-(+) (0) (-) () Existing access Access can be Access can be No apparent into the site is created within achieved means of either adequate or requires upgrade works. the landholding (or through third party land and an agreement is in place.) through third party land but an agreement is not in place. creating an access
+(+) (0) (-) () Existing access Access can be Access can be No apparent into the site is created within the landholding achieved through third means of either (or through third party land but creating an adequate or party land and an an agreement is access requires agreement is in not in place. upgrade works. place.)